vyanmadai7/Lyrics-Generator/README.md

 ## AI Lyrics Generator 🎵<br>
 This is a simple AI project that can generate song lyrics.<br>
 It uses TensorFlow and NumPy to train a small neural network on lyrics text and then create new words based on a starting sentence.<br>

-What This Project Does
+## What This Project Does

-Reads lyrics text
+-Reads lyrics text

-Learns word patterns
+-Learns word patterns

-Predicts the next word
+-Predicts the next word

-Generates new lyrics automatically
+-Generates new lyrics automatically

 Tools Used